OpenWaterFoundation/owf-learn-tstool/mkdocs-project/docs/index.md

 The documentation is organized in order of information and tasks necessary to install TSTool and use TSTool software for common tasks.

-Lessons are provided to understand specific work tasks.
+See also the existing PDF documentation that is installed with TSTool software (use the TSTool software ***Help*** menu to access).

-See also the existing PDF documentation that is installed with TSTool software (use the ***Help*** menu to access), and other training documentation and examples in [Resources](resources).
+PDF documentation is available in the [Resources](resources) section.

 The following lessons are included in this documentation: